CanelaSoftware/cassiaDB_docs/Queries/cdb_QueryCloud.md

 function cdb_QueryCloud(tQueryA)
 ```
 ## Summary:
-This function searches the specified cloud table, and returns the subset that matches that query in several possible formats.
+This function searches the specified table over the cloud, and returns the subset that matches that query in several possible formats.

 ## Inputs:
 * **`tInputA`**  *(Array)* - An array of keys containing the query, the tableName, and an optional output format.